li-anrunze/li-anrunze.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello, I am Li Anrunze!:)  A second-year PhD student in **Information Resources Management**.\
 I am adept at **thinking and solving problems**, which come from classic books and everything around me.
 As an old Chinese proverb goes, “Traveling a thousand miles is better than reading a thousand books,” I actively participate in overseas exchange programs and international academic conferences, and have joined various competitions with my peers, connecting with like-minded academic friends.\
 I consistently uphold **a sincere and curious heart towards the world**, enjoying the exploration of diverse subjects.
 This is why I chose Digital Humanities as my core research direction.
 Beyond my major courses, I have taken electives in Computer Science, Sociology, Psychology, Education, and Film Arts.
 And I have experimented with developing websites and mini-programs to enrich my knowledge base and daily life.\
 Lately, I am particularly interested in **how generative AI can enable data to tell its own stories**.
-Welcome discussions on this topic!
+Welcome discussions on this topic! 🥰

-# 🔥 News啊啊啊
+# <i class="fa fa-fw fa-bell" aria-hidden="true"></i>  News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.